Weight Loss: A Family Solution

 He was morbidly obese – at least 100 pounds overweight.
 I was working in Wisconsin then and the specialists ran a slew of blood tests and told his mother that she needed to put her son on a high fiber diet.
 When he returned for a check-up and hadn’t lost any weight, the doctors, nurses, and dietitians scolded the boy’s mother for not following his advice.

-I saw her shame and her son’s and thought there had to be a better way of helping overweight youngsters and their families than blaming them for their children’s weight.
+I saw her shame and her son’s and thought there had to be a better way of helping overweight youngsters and their families on their weight loss journey than blaming them for their children’s weight.

-Two years ago we started a program here at Brenner Children’s Hospital of Wake Forest Baptist Medical Center to help overweight children and their families.
+We started a program here at Brenner Children’s Hospital of Wake Forest Baptist Medical Center to help overweight children and their families.
 Each family works with a team that includes a doctor, a family counselor, a dietician, a physical therapist or exercise specialist and a social worker with the idea of helping the entire family change its lifestyle.
-Before we judge we try to understand.
+Before we judge we try to understand why some might need help with weight loss.
 Some children are overweight because they eat too much.
 Others sit at their desk in school all day and in front of the television or computer screen all evening with no physical activity in their lives.
 Maybe mom works and the neighborhood is too dangerous for the child to play outside alone.
 Or maybe there’s no time to make meals, so the family relies on fast food.